Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 How Do You Store Yeast in the Freezer?

 Now that we’ve answered, can you freeze yeast?
-The way you seal and store your yeast largely determines if it either dries out or dies.
+Sealing and storing your yeast largely determines whether it dries out or dies.
 Because of this, storage is a significant thing to consider.

 To ensure that the yeast isn’t at any risk of expiring, here are some things you need to remember for when you’re freezing yeast.